richelbilderbeek/lesson_mermaid/docs/sessions/first_experience.md

         - What do you associate the word 'flowchart' with?
         - How to create a flowchart?
     - Present:
-        - what is mermaid?
+        - what is Mermaid?
-        - why use mermaid?
+        - why use Mermaid?
         - go to <mermaid.live>, show flowchart, show syntax
     - Challenge: exercise 2
     - Feedback: ask 1 random learner to show mindmap

-## Why use mermaid?
+## Why use Mermaid?

 You want to express the rules for the game
 [Rock Paper Scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors)